howdyai/botkit-starter-slack/readme.md

     // add event handlers to controller
     // such as hears handlers that match triggers defined in code
     // or controller.studio.before, validate, and after which tie into triggers
-    // defined in the Botkit Studio UI.
+    // defined in the Botkit CMS UI.

 }
 ```

-Continue your journey to becoming a champion botmaster by [reading the Botkit Studio SDK documentation here.](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md)

 ### Customize Storage